nickzuber-alt/react-api/README.md

 ## Usage

-[react-api](https://github.com/nickzuber/react-api) is a simple React component at its core.
+At its core, [react-api](https://github.com/nickzuber/react-api) is really just a simple React component.
 You would treat it as you would any other React component, with a few specific settings to keep in mind while configuring:

  - **ref** - *string* - Used to reference the component getting the API response.
  - **url** - *string* - The address of where you're getting your API response.